-Net interest income grew by EUR 53 million to EUR 286 million in Q2 2018.
+Net interest income grew by EUR 87 million to EUR 551 million in H1 2018.
 Net interest income rose on the back of increased client lending and the favourable impact of new deals.
-This was partly offset by the negative currency impact of the US Dollar, whereas loan margins improved slightly year-on-year.
-Deposit income was slightly higher than in Q2 2017 as margins improved modestly, largely on USD deposits.
+Average client loans increased primarily within natural resources, Corporate Coverage and Financial Institutions.
+This was partly offset by the negative currency impact of the US Dollar, whereas loan margins slightly improved year-on-year.
+Deposit income increased compared with H1 2017 due to higher average volumes and improved deposit margins, primarily on USD deposits.
 Moreover, a larger number of professional clients are being charged negative interest rates on deposits.
-Net interest income at Global Markets showed an increase, partly due to lower results for collateral management activities in Q2 2017.
-Compared with Q1 2018, net interest income increased by EUR 21 million on the back of volume growth and the favourable impact of new deals.
+Net interest income increased at Global Markets, partly due to lower results in the area of collateral management activities in H1 2017.